-Pressure piles on China's LeEco as bank seeks to have assets frozen
+Pressure piles on China's LeEco as some assets frozen after bank complaint

 Faced with the worsening cash crunch, LeEco has put some of its global properties for sale, cut staff numbers, and is planning a restructuring to fold some business units into Leshi Internet.

-(Reporting by Jess Macy Yu in TAIPEI and Shu Zhang in BEIJING; Additional reporting by Sijia Jiang in HONG KONG; Editing by Adam Jourdan and Muralikumar Anantharaman)
+Reporting by Jess Macy Yu in TAIPEI and Shu Zhang in BEIJING; Additional reporting by Sijia Jiang in HONG KONG; Editing by Adam Jourdan, Muralikumar Anantharaman and Mark Potter